-This Paleo Pumpkin Bread is gluten-free, dairy-free and is made with no sugars or grains (#NSNG).
+This Healthy Pumpkin Bread is gluten-free, dairy-free and is made with no sugars or grains (#NSNG).
 It's quick, simple and best paired with hot coffee and the company of a good friend.
+Are you following the 21 Day Fix Meal Plan?
+I've got a breakdown for that, too.

 Are we ready for all things pumpkin yet?